Saturday 10:00am to 4:00pm

-Now in its 5th year, we’ve listened to your feedback and will have more art stalls, food, hot and cold beverages, and cooking demonstrations from Melbourne celebrity chef and Bundjalung man Mark Olive.
+Now in its 5th year, we’ve listened to your feedback and will have more art stalls, food and hot and cold beverages.

-This is an unparalleled opportunity for our local community to encounter, engage, and be transformed by Aboriginal and Torres Strait Islander culture from around Australia.
+This is an unparalleled opportunity for our local community to encounter, engage, and be transformed by Aboriginal culture from around Australia.

 When you choose to buy authentic products direct from these community Markets, you are supporting Aboriginal people in local and remote communities.

 So come along, buy authentic Aboriginal art, crafts, fashion and jewellery.

 Loretta Halloran – Ngunnawal Pottery Artist and Traditional Owner

 Loretta is on the Elders Council of Canberra, and regularly liaises with government departments, the defence force, schools, and hospitals about their relationships with the traditional owners of Canberra land – Ngunnawal.

 Lynnice Church – Ngunnawal Artist

 Lynnice is named after her grandmother Letty Little nee Bell, a beautiful Ngunnawal woman who inspires Lynnice every time she paints.
 Her connections extend across Ngunnawal country (Canberra, Yass, Pudmans and Blakeney Creek), Wiradjuri Country (Tumut, Brungle Mission, Wagga, Cowra, and Narrandera to Gilgandra) and Kamilaroi Country (Walgett).